A good fit, in

 - Clients through TAC, Victims of Crime, NDIS, Workcover or other third parties

-- Are willing to give this the time and space it needs
+- You are willing to give this the time and space it needs, even if we start a bit chaotically

-- Are open to therapy that adapts over time
+- You are open to therapy that adapts over time

-- Want a thinking partner, not only a sounding board
+- You want a thinking partner, not only a sounding board

-- Value being met with care and warmth, but also rigour
+- You value being met with care and warmth, but also rigour

-- Are comfortable working with someone who names patterns clearly
+- You are comfortable working with someone who names patterns respectfully but clearly

-- Want therapy that engages your mind as well as your emotional world
+- You want therapy that engages your mind as well as your emotional world

-- Are interested in understanding how you think and decide, not just what you feel
+- You are interested in understanding how you think and decide, as well as what you feel and believe

-- Are looking for immediate solutions or motivational coaching
+- You are looking for immediate solutions or motivational coaching

-- Want therapy to stay light or unchallenging
+- You want therapy to stay light or unchallenging

-- Are seeking a formal diagnosis in line with the DSM-V
+- You are seeking a formal diagnosis in line with the DSM-V upfront

-- Are looking for support in a particular area outside my training and scope
+- You are looking for support in a particular area outside my training and scope

-- Just really don’t have the bandwidth right now
+- You don’t have the bandwidth right now

-- Just happen to not click with me
+- You just happen to not click with me

 Timing matters too

-Therapy is often most useful when there’s a bit of space around it – not squeezed between meetings, not another item on the to-do list.
+Therapy is often most useful when there’s a bit of space around it — not squeezed between meetings and seen as another stressful item on the to-do list.

 If now doesn’t feel right, that’s okay.
-Part of our first call can be about whether it’s the right support now, or might be better revisited later.
+Part of our first call can be about whether it’s the right support now, or if it might be better revisited later.